osygroup/kubernetes_logging/README.md

 kubernetes.labels.app.keyword: "aaasapigatewayinternal"

 You can query for logs, save a query search result and share the result (which saves the search result as a csv file).

+## Install Curator:
+Curator is installed to help automatically delete old Fluentd logs (indices) based on age, using a cronjob.
+The curator directory is a modified helm chart of the official elasticsearch-curator chart on ArtifactHUB.
+The modifications were made on the values.yaml file to connect to our elasticsearch stack and delete Fluentd indices (logstash-*) that are over 7 days old.
+This is done to manage storage as Fluentd generates logs of logs daily, depending on the amount of pods running in the cluster.

+Create